About Kathryn

 This work begins with the Clarity Conversation™—

-a focused, 45-minute session designed to assess your situation and determine whether this process is the right fit.
+a focused, 45-minute session designed to understand your situation and determine whether this process is the right fit.

-Begin when you’re ready to resolve what hasn’t been resolving.
+Begin when you’re ready to stop circling the same decision